Add/Modify Elements – features for adding/modifying additional joists, support joists, bridging/noggin elements, etc.

 Distance Lock to

-Distance Lock to – an additional vertical block can be inserted with predefined distance from selected stud, wall start/end, or selected external element.
+Distance Lock to – an additional vertical block can be inserted with predefined distance from selected joist, floor start/end, or selected external element.

-Distance/Spacing – distance/spacing from selected joist, start/end of wall or selected external element to the block.
+Distance/Spacing – distance/spacing from selected joist, start/end of floor, or selected external element to the block.

 Read Layout from Database – select configuration from the list.
 Default Configuration is a sample configuration that comes with the software.